Lemon Layer Cake with Lemon Curd Filling

 - Add your butter one tablespoon at a time, using the paddle attachment, and don’t fret if it doesn’t look perfect.
 You will continue adding the butter then whip the mixture on high for 6-10 minutes until your frosting is fluffy!

-There was loads of praise from the party attendees, one of whom even said this cake with lemon curd was the best thing I’ve ever made.
+There was loads of praise from the party attendees, one of whom even said this lemon birthday cake was the best thing I’ve ever made.
 I had a captive audience as I explained my horizontal cutting technique to make the thinner layers and the process of making a velvety Swiss meringue buttercream, which by the way, spreads and cuts like a dream!
-If you have a lemon lover in your life, save this lemon cake for a special occasion!
+If you have a lemon lover in your life, save this lemon cake recipe for a special occasion!

 - Outrageous Lemon Lover’s Trifle from Melissa’s Southern Style Kitchen